Newport Beach Special Master

-A special master can be hired by a party in a divorce or appointed by the court.
 Using a special master can help a divorce move forward without the delays of waiting for time on the court’s docket.
-This appointed person acts in a quasi-judicial manner, either settling disputes or negotiating compromises instead of these matters going before a judge.
 When necessary, the special master’s comprehensive report is provided to the court.

 At Sullivan Law & Associates, our special master can assist with the following financial disputes:

 - Determine income available for support

 - Analyze investments, insurance policies, and retirement plans

 - Inventory artwork, jewelry, and other valuables